loveencounterflow/cxltx/README.md

 With some TeXs, its possible to avoid the temporary file by using `\@@input|"dir"`, but XeTeX as provided by TeXLive 2013 does not allow that.
-As much as i'd like to eliminate the somewhat unelegant temporary file (that brings one more possible point of failure to the equation; remember to `\renewcommand{\coffeexelatextemproute}{some/temp/location.tex}` where deemed necessary), it also has one
+As much as i'd like to eliminate the somewhat unelegant temporary file (that brings one more possible point of failure to the equation; remember to

+    \renewcommand{\coffeexelatextemproute}{some/temp/location.tex}

+where deemed necessary), it also has one
-advantage: in case TeX should halt execution becuase of an error, and that error is due to a script with faulty output, you can conveniently review the problematic source by opening the temporary file in your text editor.
+advantage: in case TeX should halt execution because of an error, and that error is due to a script with faulty output, you can conveniently review the problematic source by opening the temporary file in your text editor.